AlarkaSanyal/SimpleJavaExamples/README.md

 ** Get the bity and compare to 0.
 If not 0, the bit has already been set in the previous step, so return FALSE.

 ### 2. CheckPermutation
-Finds is 2 strings are permutation of each other or not.
+Checks if two strings are permutation of each other or not.

 **Concept**
 * Assume what characters are used.
 For example: ASCII or Unicode.
 If ASCII, whether ASCII Extended or not.
 Also, whether teh comaprison should be case sensitive or not.